Badger Meter Inc. Shares Close in on 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 94.5% higher than the 20-day average.
+- Trading volume this week was 15.8% lower than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 0.9.